aythrea/AthenaStack/docs/stack-standards.md

 # AthenaStack Application Standards

 ## Purpose
-AthenaStack defines containerized applications deployed with Docker and Portainer.
-This document defines platform standards independently of CI implementation.
+AthenaStack defines containerized applications running on an OpenMediaVault Docker host.
+Portainer is the current deployment and management interface.

+The platform may move toward Compose-native deployment as the CI/CD process matures.
+Such a migration will be treated as a separate operational change.

 ## Deployment Model
 - Docker Compose defines independently deployable Portainer stacks.